Leadership in the AFL – has it ever been more important?

 Pendles has been amazing for the Pies.
 Still playing good footy, he looks as though he could go on forever.

-But he can’t, and at 33, the time for Pendlebury to step aside draws near.
-At one point I thought Steele Sidebottom would make a nice successor, but that ship seems to have sailed.
+But he can’t, and at 34, the time for Pendlebury to step aside draws near.
+At one point I thought Steele Sidebottom would make a nice successor, but that ship seems to have well and truly sailed.
 Now, Taylor Adams looks most likely.

 CURRENT – DYSON HEPPELL

-But who would be ready to assume leadership of the Bombers and lead them out of this period of… nothingness if Heppell decided he’d had enough?
+But who would be ready to assume leadership of the Bombers and lead them out of this period if Heppell decides he’s had enough?

 Lead candidate would be Andy McGrath.
-The former number one overall pick is 22 and has started to make real strides in terms of what he offers the Bombers on-field.
+The former number one overall pick is 23 and has started to make real strides in terms of what he offers the Bombers on-field.
 Is he a little too young?
-Even if Heppell steps down at the end of the season, a 23 year old in the role would be a big ask.
+Even if Heppell steps down at the end of the 2022 season, a 24 year old in the role would be a big ask.
+Having said that, it would be an appointment that would give the Bombers a leader for six or so years.

 CURRENT – NAT FYFE

-Freo have one of the best players of his generation at the helm currently, but at 29, you’d think at some stage in the next two to three seasons, Nat Fyfe may hand over the captaincy to one of the budding stars of the team.
+Freo have one of the best players of his generation at the helm currently, but at 30, you’d think at some stage in the next two seasons, Nat Fyfe may hand over the captaincy to one of the budding stars of the team.

 Brayshaw has been excellent for Freo, developing his game and enhancing his role in the team with every season.
-With 56 games under his belt, Freo have done a great job nurturing him and he could reward them by becoming one of the better leaders in the game.
+With 76 games under his belt already, Freo have done a great job nurturing him and he could reward them by becoming one of the better leaders in the game.

-Let’s say that Fyfe captains two more seasons.
+Let’s say that Fyfe captains one more seasons.
 That’ll make Brayshaw 23 at the commencement of the 2023 season.
-Maybe, if he does not seem ready, a then 27 year old Luke Ryan could step into the role for a couple of seasons?
+Maybe, if he does not seem ready, a then 28 year old Luke Ryan could step into the role for a couple of seasons?

 CURRENT – JOEL SELWOOD